Java virtual machine: Secure execution of remote code

-Bytecode interpreter and just-in-time compiler
+Bytecode interpreter and Just-in-Time compiler

 For each hardware architecture a different Java bytecode interpreter is needed.
 When a computer has a Java bytecode interpreter, it can run any Java bytecode program, and the same program can be run on any computer that has such an interpreter.

 When Java bytecode is executed by an interpreter, the execution will always be slower than the execution of the same program compiled into native machine language.
 This problem is mitigated by just-in-time (JIT) compilers for executing Java bytecode.
 A JIT compiler may translate Java bytecode into native machine language while executing the program.
 The translated parts of the program can then be executed much more quickly than they could be interpreted.
 This technique gets applied to those parts of a program frequently executed.
 This way a JIT compiler can significantly speed up the overall execution time.

 There is no necessary connection between the Java programming language and Java bytecode.
 A program written in Java can be compiled directly into the machine language of a real computer and programs written in other languages than Java can be compiled into Java bytecode.

 Java bytecode is intended to be platform-independent and secure.
 Some JVM implementations do not include an interpreter, but consist only of a just-in-time compiler.

+Java Native Interface

+The Java Native Interface (or Native Method Interface) is a foreign function interface (non-Java) programming framework which enables Java code running in a Java virtual machine (JVM) to call and be called by native applications (programs specific to a hardware and operating system platform) and libraries written in other languages such as C, C++ and assembly.

+Java 22 introduces the Foreign Function and Memory API, which can be seen as the successor to Java Native Interface.

+Native methods are enabled by JNI to handle situations when an application cannot be written entirely in the Java programming language, e.g. when the standard Java class library does not support the platform-specific features or program library.

+The JNI framework lets a native method use Java objects in the same way that Java code uses these objects.
+A native method can create Java objects and then inspect and use these objects to perform its tasks.
+A native method can also inspect and use objects created by Java application code.

+JNI also allows direct access to assembly code, without even going through a C bridge.[3]
+Accessing Java applications from assembly is possible in the same way.